status-im/help.status.im/docs/style-guide/style-conventions.md

     | Incorrect | You can find trusted, verified, pending verification, and blocked contacts on your contact list. |

 - Use a colon (:) before the bullet list items.
+- For [punctuation](#punctuation), use periods at the end of each sentence in a bullet list.
 - Punctuation on a bullet list can be tricky.
 Use the following guidelines:
     - When the list items are complete sentences, use a period at the end of each sentence.
     - Don't use a period when the list items are not complete sentences or sentences with three words or less.
     - In a list with elements of more and less than three words mixed, don't use a period.
-- When you describe each element on a list, consider [using a table](#tables) instead.
+- When you need to describe each element on a list, consider [using a table](#tables) instead.
+- Don't use a bullet list for actions that users should complete orderly, use a [numbered list](#numbered-lists) in a [procedure](./structuring-the-content.md#procedure-help-me-to-do).

+## Numbered lists

+When reading instructions, users understand numbered lists as actions to complete orderly.
+Because of this, limit the numbered lists to procedural instructions in [procedure-type](./structuring-the-content.md#procedure-help-me-to-do) topics.

+If you must use a numbered list outside of a procedure, use the same rules described for [bullet lists](#bullet-lists).

 ## Tables